username29800/Project-Workflow-DocsTemplate/Template.md

     - Elements containing whitespace also must be nested in parentheses.
     - Group Elements are separated by comma(,)
       - If the Element itself contains comma, use double comma(,,) for literal comma.
-  - Other custom prefixes: can be declared/defined according to Project features
   - S: (source) A Source code file, or a script file.
-    - A: (Asset) Resource that is not a source code or script
+  - A: (Asset) Resource that is not a source code or script (e.g. media files)
   - I: (Internal) files that are not used directly: e.g. .git
   - D: (Document) A Documentation file
   - M: (Mark) A symbol in a source file
+  - Other custom prefixes: can be declared/defined according to Project features

 # Example
 ## Example1-version0